De divisione naturae: Commentary

 De Divisione Naturae was condemned by a council at Sens by Honorius III (1225), for promoting the identity of God and creation, and by Pope Gregory XIII in 1585.
 In 1681, the long-lost work was found at Oxford University, and was immediately placed on the 'Index of Forbidden Books', a turn of events which likely actually spurred its popularity.
 Despite this result, Turner noted of Eriugena that "there can be no doubt that he himself abhorred heresy, was disposed to treat the heretic with no small degree of harshness..., and all through his life believed himself an unswervingly loyal son of the Church." Étienne Gilson also argued that Eriugena's alleged pantheism derived from a misunderstanding of the nature of "division" in the Periphyseon.
 Gilson writes that Eriugena's "nature" is not meant as a totality of which God and creatures are parts; or as a genus of which God and creatures would be species.
 He argues that God is not all things, nor are all things God, and that Eriugena explicitly calls such a division a monstrosity.
 (III, ro; 650 D).
 The division of nature signifies the act by which God expresses himself in hierarchical declension, and making himself known in a hierarchy of beings which are other than, and inferior to, him by being lesser grades of reality; "yet, in point of fact, Erigena only means that each and every creature is essentially a manifestation, under the form of being, of what is above being.
 The esse of a being is but a light radiated by the superesse, which is God."

 In Main Currents of Marxism, the Polish philosopher Leszek Kołakowski identifies De divisione naturae as the archetype of Hegel's Phenomenology of Mind.

 Legacy

-The Division of Nature has been called the final achievement of ancient philosophy, a work which "synthesizes the philosophical accomplishments of fifteen centuries and appears as the final achievement of ancient philosophy."
+The Division of Nature has been described as a work which "synthesizes the philosophical accomplishments of fifteen centuries and appears as the final achievement of ancient philosophy."
 It is presented, like Alcuin's book, as a dialogue between Master and Pupil.
 Eriugena anticipates Thomas Aquinas, who said that one cannot know and believe a thing at the same time.
 Eriugena explains that reason is necessary to understand and interpret revelation.
 "Authority is the source of knowledge", but the reason of mankind is the norm by which all authority is judged.